 Water color and graphite pencil on paper.

 "Shark's Dream" is a painting by William T. Wiley done in the late 60's.
-I had a show at the Dilexi in May of 1967 showing a series of environmental pieces, one of which can be seen in slide number one on the Sculpture page.
+I had a show at the Dilexi in May of 1967 showing a series of environmental pieces, which can be seen at the bottom of the Sculpture page.
 I had started to teach at the University of Cal at Davis with Bob Arneson, Clayton Bailey, William T. Wiley, Wayne Thiebaud, Roy DeForest and Manuel Neri.
-Some of the hot students that were there then were Bruce Nauman, Chris Unterseher, Gerald Walburg and Steve Kaltenbac.
-Peter VandenBerge was there the year before but took a job at San Francisco State.
+Some of the hot students that were there then were Bruce Nauman, Chris Unterseher, David Gilhooly, Gerald Walburg and Steve Kaltenbac.
+Peter Vandenberge was there the year before but took a job at San Francisco State.

 Bridge Street Over Water, 1967, 10" x 15".